 Catheter ablation and other treatments for arrhythmia at BWH

 The Shapiro Cardiovascular Center at BWH is the leading center for cardiovascular care center of its kind in the region and is consistently ranked as one of the top programs for coronary disease treatment and heart surgery in the U.S.

-The Center's Heart Rhythm Disorders Program is recognized as a premier provider for the diagnosis and treatment of the most complex kinds of heart rhythm disorders, including atrial fibrillation treatment and ventricular tachycardia treatment.
+The Center's Cardiac Arrhythmia Service is recognized as a premier provider for the diagnosis and treatment of the most complex kinds of heart rhythm disorders, including atrial fibrillation treatment and ventricular tachycardia treatment.
 As one of the most experienced services of its kind in the country, the Cardiac Arrhythmia Service provides personalized care and expertise to guide patients through each step of their catheter ablation treatment.

 Alternatives to catheter ablation

 Electrophysiologists treating patients with cardiac arrhythmia may recommend a variety of treatment options, including:

 Electrical cardioversion, where an electrical current is sent through the chest to reset the heartbeat to a normal rhythm.

 Procedures using implantable devices such as a pacemaker surgery or implantable cardioverter-defibrillator.

 Surgical ablation – open heart surgery to locate and destroy the tissue causing the arrhythmia.